Knowing-Nature/kn-website/content/episode/10b/invertebrates-in-our-homes/index.md

 snack.
 Woodlice can also be fed on vegetable peels but avoid anything sour, like citrus.

-Again the Field Studies Council have produced really good guides to the identification of woodlice.
+Again the [Field Studies Council](https://www.field-studies-council.org/) have produced really good guides to the identification of woodlice.
 There is the woodlouse identification guide, for more detailed work.
 Or the Woodland Name Trail for an introduction to soil invertebrates.
-Find them at: <https://www.field-studies-council.org/>

   ![](woodlouse-home-1.jpg)
   ![](woodlouse-home-2.jpg)